TheSignPainter98/emblem/README.md

 Once this has worked, you should how be able to run `./em`.
 From here, `make install` can be used to install the project.

-The test suite can be invoked with `make test`.
+The test suite can be invoked with `make check`.

 ## License